 Day 6: Snaefellsnes peninsula (part 1)

-Today you’ll be moving from the South-Eastern region to the charming Snaefellsnes peninsula.
-Your new home-base should be located around the small town of Eyja-og Miklaholtshreppur, so I’d look for accommodations in that area.
-Your first stop in the Snaefellsnes peninsula will be Stykkisholmur, one of the most picturesque fishing villages in Iceland.
-Visit the small lighthouse right next to the harbor and check out the old colorful houses in the center of the town.
+Your first stop in the Snaefellsnes peninsula will be Stykkisholmur, one of the most picturesque Icelandic fishing villages.
+Visit the small lighthouse next to the harbour and check out the old colourful houses in the town centre.
 There are plenty of nice restaurants in this area, so it makes for a perfect lunch stop.

 From Stykkisholmur, it’s a 45-minute ride to Kirkjufell, a striking conical mountain that lies in the background of an enchanting two-step waterfall (Kirkjufellsfoss).
 If you’re a fan of Game of Thrones, you can’t possibly miss this stop, as you’ll immediately be able to recognize the famous “mountain shaped like an arrowhead” as the setting of numerous episodes of season 6 and 7.